KonradStanski/androidAutomate/README.md

 # Argument is determined from `adb devices` command.
 In this case it is a Samsung s5
 myDevice = Device("0283548d344b7a24")

-# Search for the youtube app
-myDevice.searchApp("youtube")

-# Using the name found, launch the youtube app
-myDevice.launchApp("com.google.android.youtube")
+# Use the CLI to determine package names for launching
+myDevice.launchApp("com.android.settings")

-# Wait for app to load
+# Wait for app to load / **REPLACE WITH FUNCTION TO DETECT WHEN APP LOADS** /
 time.sleep(2)

+# Tap on the searchbar (the possible tappable things are found in the CLI option "list Clickable Nodes")
+myDevice.tapNode("Search")

+# input text to the search bar:
+myDevice.inputText("TEST")

-# swipe up a couple times to browse videos
+# swipe up a couple times
 for i in range(4):      #x1   y1    x2   y2
     myDevice.inputSwipe(500, 1300, 500, 400) #This represents a swipe up
     time.sleep(0.2)

-# Demonstrate input options
+# Demonstrate swipe options
-myDevice.inputSwipe(500, 800, 500, 400) #This represents a swipe up
 myDevice.inputSwipe(500, 800, 500, 400, 1000) #This represents a swipe up but slow
 myDevice.inputSwipe(50, 80, 50, 20, percent=True) #This represents a swipe up but with the x and y inputs being a percentage

 ```

 ## API Reference
 #### Device Class: